Old Ingledew Whiskey: Currently Believed to be the Oldest Known Whiskey in Existence.

 Marlborough, MA – April 23, 2021 – Skinner is pleased to offer this historic bourbon whiskey at auction.
 Skinner’s Rare Spirits expert, Joseph Hyman, remarks “The Old Ingledew Whiskey, bottled by Evans & Ragland, Lagrange GA, c.
 1860s, is thought to be the only surviving bottle of a trio from the cellar of J.P.
 Morgan gifted in the 1940s to Washington power elite.”

 Carbon 14 dating conducted in 2021 in collaboration with the University of Georgia indicates, with the highest probability, that the whiskey was produced between 1762-1802.
-The raw data was subsequently evaluated by the University of Glasgow and determined to be Bourbon with an 81.1% probability of being produced between 1763-1803, which places it in the historical context of The Revolutionary War of the 1770s and the Whiskey Rebellion of the 1790s.
+The raw data was subsequently evaluated by the University of Glasgow and determined to be Bourbon with a 53% probability of being produced between 1763-1803, which places it in the historical context of The Revolutionary War of the 1770s and the Whiskey Rebellion of the 1790s.

 We assess that the whiskey was produced circa the late 1700s.
 Standard practice was to store spirits in large glass demijohns after being aged in oak barrels.